Triolet: History

 The triolet is a close cousin of the rondeau, the rondel, and the rondelet, other French verse forms emphasizing repetition and rhyme.
 The form stems from medieval French poetry and seems to have had its origin in Picardy.

 The earliest written examples are from the late 13th century.
 In this century, possibly the earliest surviving triolet is from "Li Roumans dou Chastelain de Couci et de la Dame de Fayel", where it is referred to as simply a song ("chanson").
 Seven more easily datable 13th century triolets (also known as songs) are to be found in "Cléomadès" by Adenet le Roi.
 In the early 14th century, the songwriter, Jean Lescurel, wrote many triolets under the term of rondel.
-Lescurel was followed by Guillaume Machaut and, at the end of the century, by Jean Froissart.
+Lescurel was followed by Guillaume de Machaut and, at the end of the century, by Jean Froissart.
 In the early 15th century, Christine de Pisan experimented with a slightly abbreviated seven-line variation of the triolet which she, like her predecessors, also termed a rondel.
 Toward the end of this century, Dutch language triolets (though designated as rondels) by Anthonis de Roovere appear.
 Also, at the end of the 15th century, the term triolet appears for the first time.
 It was probably first so designated by Octavien de Saint-Gelais, whose colleague André de la Vigne appears to have designated his own triolets as rondelets.
 In the 16th century, variously designated French and Dutch triolets continue to appear, though they largely lose favor by the end of the century.
 In the 17th century from 1648 to 1652, triolets designated as triolets became suddenly popular in France during the civil uprisings of the "Fronde" when triolets were used for propaganda purposes and for character assassination.
 However, what remains easily accessible from this period are, basically, two poems, one by Marc-Antoine Girard, Sieur de Saint-Amant and another by Jacques de Ranchin.
 Saint-Amant's poem is a triolet about writing a triolet and Ranchin's, also known as the "king of triolets", is about falling in love on the first of May.
 Though the triolet did not recover its former popularity in 18th century France, it did, with the appearance of Théodore de Banville in the mid-19th century, experience a revival of interest with triolets being written by Arthur Rimbaud, Maurice Rollinat, Alphonse Daudet, and Stéphane Mallarmé.